Jean-Jacques Olier: Revival of religion

-A disciple of Father Vincent de Paul and of Father Charles de Condren, Jean-Jacques Olier (1608-1657) took part in "missions" organized by them in France.
+A disciple of Vincent de Paul and of Charles de Condren, Jean-Jacques Olier took part in "missions" organised by them in France.
 The work Condren had most at heart was the foundation of seminaries after the Counter-Reformation model mandated by the Council of Trent.
 The Catholic Church felt that its success in its own renewal lay in the thorough and systematic formation of the clergy through their education in these schools.
 The attempts in France to carry out the designs of the Council having failed, Condren, unable to succeed through the Oratory, gathered a few young ecclesiastics around him for that purpose, Olier among them.
 The missions in which he employed them were meant to impress on their minds the religious needs of the country.